kfwong/avpn-v2.1/wp-content/plugins/disable-new-user-notifications/readme.txt

 This plugin disables new user notification emails in WordPress.
 That is all.

-This plugin was created by <a href="http://thomasgriffinmedia.com/" rel="friend" title="Thomas Griffin">Thomas Griffin</a>.
+This plugin was created by <a href="http://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">Thomas Griffin</a>.
 Check out some of my other products, including <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy - the best responsive WordPress slider plugin">Soliloquy - the best responsive WordPress slider plugin</a>, <a href="http://enviragallery.com/" rel="friend" title="Envira Gallery - the best responsive WordPress gallery plugin">Envira Gallery - the best responsive WordPress gallery plugin</a> and <a href="http://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a>.

 == Installation ==